Teacher Tax Deductions Thumbnail

 Generally, she tutors two students per afternoon.
 So she will have to travel from one student’s home to the next before travelling back home.

-While Joan can’t claim a tax deduction for the expenses incurred travelling from the high school to her home for lunch, she can claim a teacher tax deduction for the travel expenses incurred from travelling between her students’ homes for the after-school tutoring.
+While Joan can’t claim a tax deduction for teachers on the expenses incurred travelling from the high school to her home for lunch, she can claim a teacher tax deduction for the travel expenses from travelling between her students’ homes for the after-school tutoring.

 2. Home Office Expenses

-More often than not, teachers end up doing their classroom prep and marking at home.
-And with 2020 being a year of many changes due to the worldwide coronavirus pandemic, many teachers have had to adapt to online teaching from their home.
+Teachers often do their classroom prep and marking at home.
+And with 2020 being a year of many changes due to the worldwide coronavirus pandemic, many teachers have had to adapt to online teaching from home.

 For many, working from home has become the new normal.

-The upside of working from home is that you may qualify to claim teacher tax deductions for some of the expenses you incur at your home office.
+The upside of working from home is that you may qualify to claim tax deductions for teachers on some of the expenses you incur at your home office.

 You can claim a percentage of the running costs of your home office if you have to work from home, including: